What do I need to know about credentialing?

 Choosing your primary specialty

 Be careful when choosing your primary specialty in CAQH ProView because your choice:

 - Determines whether you’re designated as a primary care physician or specialist for managed care networks

 - May affect the way claims are processed and paid

 - Will be shown in our online provider directories

-- Ask your malpractice insurance carrier to submit your liability insurance information on time.
+CAQH will need your current malpractice insurance fact sheet.
+Ask your malpractice insurance carrier to submit your liability insurance information on time.
 Send the Professional Liability Verification Form (PDF) and the Authorization for Release of Information Form (PDF) to your current insurance carriers.
 Please note that the Professional Liability Verification form needs to be completed by your carrier and faxed to the number on the form.